PySimpleSQL/pysimplesql/README.md

 ### But wait, there's more!
 The above is literally all you have to know for working with simple and even moderate databases.
 However, there is a lot of power in learning what is going on under the hood.
-Starting with the fully automatic example above, we will work backwards and unravel things to explain what is available to you for more control at a lower level.
+In the examples below, we will peel back the layers so that you can learn how to manually add database tables, map elements to them and manually set up events and callbacks.

 #### **pysimplesql** elements:
 Referencing the example above, look at the following: